Arch Street Friends Meeting House

 The Meeting House's middle section serves as the site of Monthly Meetings and special events.
 In the East Wing of the building there are dioramas depicting the main events in the life of illustrious Quaker William Penn.
 Emphasized are seminal events in Penn's life, showing that the legacy of Philadelphia's founder belongs not only to Quaker City residents, but to the world.
 Depicted are Penn the Peacemaker laying down his sword (1668); Penn the Defender of Liberties in prison (1670); Penn the Builder of Democracy writing his "Frame of Government" (1682); Penn the Friend of the Indians completing a treaty with a tribe (1682); Penn the City Planner with his surveyor Thomas Holme, studying Holme's map (1683); and Penn the Founder of Schools (1699).

 Also on display is a dollhouse representing the home of noted Quaker journal-keeper Elizabeth Drinker and her husband Henry.
 When reading Drinker's diary (kept from 1759-1807), one feels like a dinner guest in the home of an elite Quaker family.
 All manner of affairs are discussed from the scarcity of good servants to the transgressions Friends suffered during the Revolutionary War.
-If you are interested in more, see Elizabeth Drinker and her Diary.
 Special shows are also held in the East Wing.

-Location: 320 Arch Street between 3rd and 4th (map of Historic Philadelphia) (Map)
+- Location: 320 Arch Street between 3rd and 4th (map of Historic Philadelphia)